Level 3 Certificate in Technical Theatre: Sound, Light and Stage

 What does this qualification cover?

-As this is a competence-based qualification, learners will be acquiring the knowledge and skills required through either on-the-job experience.
+As this is a competence-based qualification, learners will be acquiring the knowledge and skills required through either on-the-job experience or in a learning environment.

-To achieve the whole qualification, learners need a minimum of 30 credits.
-They must complete three mandatory units plus a minimum of six optional units from the qualification structure.
-(See Qualification content and delivery tools)
+To achieve the whole qualification, learners need a minimum of 25 credits.
+They must complete five mandatory units plus a minimum of two optional units from the qualification structure.

 Learners will then need to select the most appropriate pathway for their job role: